dorc-io/dorc-clients/README.md

 # dorc-clients

-Open-source client libraries and tools for interacting with the `dorc-engine` HTTP API.
+Open-source client libraries and tools for interacting with DORC via the **contract** APIs.

 This repository contains:
 - **Python SDK** - Clean HTTP client for calling dorc-engine